janosgyerik/articles/hacking-contest-lessons/level4.md

 That is, the return address is somewhere soon after the end of the buffer.
 We can find the right position using `gdb`.
-When we overwrite the return address with something invalid, the program crashes with segmentation fault.
+When we overwrite the return address with something invalid, `gdb` will print the address it could not jump to.
-When `gdb` reaches such code,
-it prints out the address it was trying to jump to.
 We can use this to guess the right location.

-Let's run the program in `gdb`, with a sufficiently long input string that will write beyond the end of `buf`, over the return address:
+We know that the size of `buf` is 1024, so let's run the program with a longer string:
 ```
 level03@box:/levels/level04$ gdb ./level04
 (gdb) run $(python -c 'print "A" * 1100')